Cortex AISQL: A Production SQL Engine for Unstructured Data: Experimental Evaluation

 In the second experiment, we measure the impact on total execution time of the compiler optimization that decides the placement of AI predicates (\texttt{AI\_FILTER}) with respect to joins based on the total LLM cost.
 We consider the following AISQL statement that performs a join between two input tables and has two predicates in the ON clause, one of which is an \texttt{AI\_FILTER}.

 \begin{small}

 \end{small}

 For this experiment, we adjust the ratio of input rows from the left input (NY\_ARTICLES\_V1), where the $\texttt{AI\_FILTER}$ is applied, to the total number of output rows generated by the join.
-We varied the ratio between $0.1$ and $2$, where $2$ means that the join produces twice as many rows as the cardinality of the left input.
+We vary the ratio between $0.1$ and $2$, where $2$ means that the join produces twice as many rows as the cardinality of the left input.
 We compare the optimization that considers the total LLM cost when deciding the placement of \texttt{AI\_FILTER} against two other approaches: a) \textit{Always Pull-up} and, b) \textit{Always Push-down}. \textit{Always Pull-up} always "pulls" AI predicates on top of joins, whereas \textit{Always Push-down} is the default behavior in Snowflake's optimizer that always "pushes" predicates below joins.

-As can be seen from the results in Figure~\ref{fig:ai_filter_and_joins}, neither \textit{Always Pull-up} nor \textit{Always Push-down} is optimal across the different output/input ratios.
+Figure~\ref{fig:ai_filter_and_joins} shows that neither \textit{Always Pull-up} nor \textit{Always Push-down} is optimal across the different output/input ratios.
 When the ratio is $<1$ (i.e., a selective join), \textit{Always Pull-up} performs better.
 In contrast, \textit{Always Push-down} is better when the output/input ratio is $>1$ (i.e., explosive joins).
 Considering the total cost of LLM when deciding the placement of \texttt{AI\_FILTER} predicates (termed \textit{AI-aware Optimization}) achieves the best performance across the entire range of measured output/input ratios.
-In practice, the effectiveness of this technique relies on the compiler's ability to accurately estimate join selectivity, which is not a trivial problem, especially in complicated queries with a large number of joins.
+In practice, the effectiveness of this technique relies on the compiler's ability to accurately estimate join selectivity, which is not a trivial problem, especially in complex queries with many joins.
 Future efforts will explore adaptive optimization techniques, which involve evaluating various execution plans during compilation while collecting runtime statistics, such as the cost and selectivity of AI operators, from sample data to improve decisions regarding AI operator placement.